On Binary Formation from Three Initially Unbound Bodies: 3BBF in the Point Mass Limit

-To choose an appropriate $\chi_1$ for the rest of our analysis---and thereby enable more thorough examination of other important considerations for 3BBF---we take guidance from Figures~\ref{fig:Pijvschi1_AHcompare} and \ref{fig:smaecc_R1}.
-In particular, the scalings of the 3BBF probabilities on $\chi_1$ in asymptotically settle into simple power laws at $\chi_1\gtrsim 10$.
-Beyond this point, the properties of the binaries such as semi-major axis (normalized by $R_1$) and eccentricity no longer depend on $\chi_1$.
-So, to balance both accuracy and computational efficiency, we choose $\chi_1=10$ for the rest of our analysis.
+To choose an appropriate $\chi_1$ for the rest of our analysis---and thereby enable more thorough examination of other important considerations for 3BBF---we take guidance from the above estimates surrounding $\chi_{\rm r}$ and Figures~\ref{fig:Pijvschi1_AHcompare} and \ref{fig:smaecc_R1}.
+In particular, the scalings of the 3BBF probabilities on $\chi_1$ asymptotically settle into simple power laws at $\chi_1\gtrsim 10$, \dva{enabling straightforward extrapolation in dynamically active environments that can sustain larger values of $\chi_{\rm r}>\chi_1>10$.} Beyond this point, the properties of the binaries, such as semi-major axis (normalized by $R_1$) and eccentricity, no longer depend on $\chi_1$.
+We find this also holds for unequal mass simulations.

+\dva{Therefore, we choose to use a default value of $\chi_1=10$ in all our following analysis, unless noted otherwise.
+For this choice of $\chi_1$, ${\approx}0.7\%$ of all 3UB initial conditions result in at least two of the three bodies already being energetically bound to each other.
+These 3UB initial conditions are rejected since we are interested in the formation of \textit{new} binaries.
+Although this rejection rate is larger than the typical 3BBF probability at $\chi_1=10$, our tests indicate that including scatterings where bodies are allowed to be bound at initialization does not significantly alter the soft or hard 3BBF probabilities in the equal- and unequal-mass cases.
+It follows that 3UB initial conditions in which two bodies are initiated especially close to one another are not a significant source of 3BBF.
+Our choice of $\chi_1=10$ therefore balances both accuracy and computational efficiency.}